Broadway Church

 The Church: The fashionable insistence that one can be “spiritual but not religious” denies the truth that Christ gave His followers The Church as a critical institution for supporting, growing, and guiding every believer throughout their faith journey.

-Evil & Suffering: God allows evil and suffering for a greater good, for expressing virtues that we otherwise could not, and to better understand and appreciate joy that we cannot without the alternative.
-In addition, our human expectation of “shoulds,” “oughts,” and “betters” indicates a mysterious universal human ideal that only makes sense within the context of God, the Author of that ideal toward which we strive.
+Evil & Suffering: God allows evil and suffering for a greater good, for expressing virtues that we otherwise could not, and for us to better understand and appreciate joy that we cannot without the alternative.
+In addition, our human expectations of “shoulds,” “oughts,” and “betters” indicates a mysterious universal human ideal of goodness that only makes sense within the context of God, the Author and example of that ideal toward which we strive.

 The Christian worldview (an overall conception of reality) is, in the deepest sense, a system of truth assertions about reality.
-All of these topics are wonderfully rich and profound, which makes them difficult to condense into 800-word essays.
-We encourage you to review this series, discuss with others, ask questions, and seek further answers.
+All of these topics are wonderfully rich and profound, which makes them difficult to condense into short essays.
+We encourage you to review this series, read source materials, watch online debates, discuss with others, ask questions, and seek further answers.
 As Philip Yancey observed, “When I am tempted to complain about God's lack of presence, I remind myself that God has much more reason to complain about my lack of presence.”

 The bumper sticker, “God Is Love,” remains only partially accurate.
-God is love as demonstrated by His good creation, His extensive mercy, and especially by His self-sacrificial Crucifixion and Resurrection.
+God is love as demonstrated through His good creation, His extensive mercy, and especially His self-sacrificial Crucifixion and Resurrection.
 In addition to His love, God expresses expectations and standards for His ultimate creation.
 God expects us to seek Him and find Him, to think as well as feel, and to live morally according to the life of Jesus Christ.
-God is perfect, we are not, and so we need a Savior to bridge the gap between our human limitations and ultimate communion with our perfect Creator.
-Jesus Christ, human and divine, God in flesh, is that bridge.
+God is perfect, we are not.
+Perfection cannot accept even the tiniest amount of imperfection, otherwise perfection ceases to exist.
+As a result, we need a perfect Savior to bridge the gap between our human flaws and our ultimate communion with our perfect Creator.
+Jesus Christ, fully human and fully divine, God in flesh, is that unique and authoritative bridge.

 As Douglas Groothuis asserted, “God is the Creator of the universe…God is not some subtle aspect of nature, nor does God emerge over time through natural processes…Rather, God is metaphysically distinct from creation eternally and inexorably.
 God, the Creator, is personal.
 The act of creation was not an automatic effect of an impersonal being or system, but it flowed from the will of an intelligent and active Creator.
 God initiated and was pleased with creation (Genesis 1) and even delighted in His handiwork (Proverbs 8)…It is in human beings that heaven and earth meet in thought.
 Made in God’s image, we are also personal beings who can detect God’s fingerprints in creation and His voice in conscience and through Scripture.”